-From the commencement of the pandemic through September 30, 2022, the District received approximately \$5,968,000 of distributions from the CARES Act Provider Relief Fund (the Provider Relief Fund), of which approximately \$1,225,000 and \$100,000 were received during the years ended September 30, 2022 and 2021, respectively.
+From the commencement of the pandemic through September 30, 2023, the District received approximately \$5,968,000 of distributions from the CARES Act Provider Relief Fund (the Provider Relief Fund), of which approximately \$0 and \$1,225,000 were received during the years ended September 30, 2023 and 2022, respectively.
 These distributions from the Provider Relief Fund are not subject to repayment, provided the District is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19, as defined by the U.S. Department of Health and Human Services.

 The District is accounting for such payments as conditional contributions.
 Payments are recognized as non-operating revenue once the applicable terms and conditions required to retain the funds have been met.
-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the District's operating revenues and expenses, the District recognized approximately \$1,225,000 and \$4,515,000, related to the Provider Relief Fund in 2022 and 2021, respectively, and these payments are recorded as noncapital grants and gifts in the statements of revenues, expenses and changes in net position.
-The unrecognized amount of Provider Relief Fund distributions are recorded as part of revenue received in advance in the accompanying statements of net position.
+Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the District's operating revenues and expenses, the District recognized approximately \$0 and \$1,225,000, related to the Provider Relief Fund in 2023 and 2022, respectively, and these payments are recorded as noncapital grants and gifts in the statements of revenues, expenses and changes in net position.